bizhuka/eui/info/ZCL_EUI_SCREEN-en.md

 **2.2** LOOP AT SCREEN

-Often in PBO this block is quite confusing\
+Often in PBO this block is quite confusing<br/>
-On the idea of setting SCREEN through the parameters I saw here https://entropii.net/?p=2927\
+On the idea of setting SCREEN through the parameters I saw here https://entropii.net/?p=2927

 I hope the meaning of this syntax is clear without explanation, since the parameters correspond to the **SCREEN** fields

 ##### SE38 -> ZEUI_TEST_SCREEN_00